bazelbuild/buildtools/WARNINGS.md

 Note that the content of lists and dictionaries can still be modified.
 We will forbid reassignment, but not every side-effect.

-### How to disable this warning

-You can disable this warning by adding `# buildozer: disable=unused-variable` on the line or at the beginning of a rule.

 --------------------------------------------------------------------------------